henishpatel/Hackerrank-Automation/README.md

 Whole process is done using puppeteer library by using it's default chromium browser.

 # Key Learning
-async await function
+-async await function
-Use of CSS selector
+-Use of CSS selector

 ## To Run this project on Local machine
 First fork this to your profile, then clone it to your desktop